afzalamu/AMU-Internship/Week2/readme.md

 # Week 2 Overview: Analog Design Internship

 Welcome to Week 2 of the Analog Design Internship!
 In this week, we will continue our exploration of circuit design with a focus on optimizing the W/L ratio using the Gm over Id method.
 We will design and analyze several important circuits, including the Common Source Amplifier, Common Drain Amplifier, Simple Current Mirror, and Differential Pair.
-Additionally, we will apply the constraint of using unit devices for circuit design.

 ## Key Learning Objectives